In this guide

-At first glance, prediction markets and sports betting appear nearly identical: you commit capital against a specific result.
-Yet their operational architectures diverge sharply, producing distinct economic models, profit mechanisms, and legal frameworks.
+At first glance, prediction markets and sports betting seem interchangeable: you commit capital against a specific outcome.
+In reality, they operate through entirely different mechanisms, with distinct economic structures, profit potential, and legal frameworks.

 How Odds Are Set